 Existing site utilities within the survey area include the stormwater infrastructure, as noted above, and ancillary water and underground electric lines serving water fountains and site lighting.
 Note that not all these lines have been located on the plan.
-A private SUE contractor will be engaged to mark existing utilities in the proposed project area following the 30% design, as needed.
+A private SUE contractor was engaged to mark existing utilities in the proposed project area following the 30% design.